Glendoick about us

 Finding Glendoick

-The gardens showcase a unique collection of plants gathered over three generations of Cox plant-hunting expeditions.
+Glendoick's garden, open in April and May, showcase a unique collection of plants gathered over three generations of Cox plant-hunting expeditions.
 Visitors can delight in one of the most exquisite assortments of rhododendrons, azaleas, magnolias, and other acid-loving plants in the woodland garden and the areas surrounding the house.
 Many of these rhododendron and azalea species and hybrids have either been introduced from the wild or meticulously bred by the Cox family.

 The early history of the Coxes at Glendoick